pgarrett-scripps/peptacular/README.md

 - **Format Conversion** - Import sequences from IP2, DIANN, Casanovo, and MS2PIP
 - **Parallel Processing** - Automatic multiprocessing for batch operations

+Peptacular uses lazy loading of data wherever possible.
+Internally, all mods are represented as strings and are only parsed when needed (for example, when calculating mass or composition).
+If you need strict validation, set validate=True, e.g. pt.parse('PEPTIDE', validate=True).
+Similarly, accessing the mods via their property (like annotation.nterm_mods) returns a Mods object that contains a reference to the modification strings; this is also lazily loaded and only parses the mods when needed.
+Values are cached where appropriate, so Peptacular should become faster with repeated calculations.

 ## Installation

 ```bash